Oliver Cromwell: Monuments and posthumous honours

 During the 1890s Parliamentary plans to erect a statue of Cromwell outside Parliament turned controversial.
-Pressure from the Irish Nationalist Party forced the withdrawal of a motion to seek public funding for the project; the statue was eventually erected, but it had to be funded privately by Archibald Primrose.
+Pressure from the Irish Nationalist Party forced the withdrawal of a motion to seek public funding for the project; the statue was eventually erected, but it had to be funded privately by Lord Rosebery.

 Cromwell controversy continued into the 20th century.
 Winston Churchill was First Lord of the Admiralty before the First World War, and he twice suggested naming a British battleship HMS Oliver Cromwell.
 The suggestion was vetoed by King George V because of his personal feelings and because he felt that it was unwise to give such a name to an expensive warship at a time of Irish political unrest, especially given the anger caused by the statue outside Parliament.
 Churchill was eventually told by First Sea Lord Admiral Battenberg that the King's decision must be treated as final.
 The Cromwell tank was a British medium-weight tank first used in 1944, and a steam locomotive built by British Railways in 1951 was named Oliver Cromwell.

 Other public statues of Cromwell are the Statue of Oliver Cromwell, St Ives in Cambridgeshire and the Statue of Oliver Cromwell, Warrington in Cheshire.
 An oval plaque at Sidney Sussex College, Cambridge, refers to the end of the travels of his head and reads: